 - ENG 12.
 Remove existing street improvements as necessary to construct the intersection of Palm Canyon Drive and New Main Street (Lot "A").
 Construct a 25 feet radius curb return at the northwest and southwest corners of the intersection of Palm Canyon Drive and New Main Street, in accordance with City of Palm Springs Standard Drawing No. 200 and 206. - ENG 13.
 Construct a Type A curb ramp meeting current California State Accessibility standards at the northwest and southwest corners of the intersection of Palm Canyon Drive and New Main Street (Lot "A"), in accordance with City of Palm Springs Standard Drawing No. 212.

-ANDREAS ROAD (LOT "D"): BLOCK A AND b/b-1
+ANDREAS ROAD (LOT "D"): BLOCK A - Phase 1 AND BLOCK B - Phase 1